MSBuild Project Files

 Master packaging target.
 Depends on CleanPackages, PackLite, and PackAll.
 Generates both Lite and full packages.

-msbuild build.proj /t:Pack
+msbuild /m build.proj /t:Pack

 Push